billkendrick/firefighter/DEVELOPMENT.md

 ### Level Compression

-On the screen shapes that appear also include color data in their highest two bits).
-However, we never use the same shape in multiple colors;
-e.g., pipes are always green, brick walls and boxes are always red, etc.
+The shapes that appear on the screen also include color data in their highest two bits.
+However, this game never use the same shape in different colors; e.g., pipes are always green, brick walls and boxes are always red, etc.

 Also, while we have 64 shapes in our character set to work with (in up to 4 colors each) in reality many shapes are not part of the level map.
-(Half of the 32 characters in the set are used for the various directions of water spray shapes!)
+(Half of the 64 characters in the set are used for the various directions of water spray shapes!)

 Therefore, we can strip the highest bits of the level data,